 Use the Transporter app to import customer, product, and order records into your Shopify store.
-This app accepts comma separated values (CSV) files for each of these record types, processes the records, and then imports them as objects into Shopify.
+This app accepts comma-separated values (CSV) files for each of these record types, processes the records, and then imports them as objects into Shopify.

 Transporter app is part of a suite of tools that makes it easier migrate online stores from other platforms to Shopify Plus.
 This suite includes the following tools:

-CSV sample files
+CSV sample files and descriptions

 - The name of your CSV file needs to include the name of the object type (products, customers, orders) that it contains.
 For example, a file that contains the customer records needs to have the word customers in it (for example, mycustomers.csv).